muktek/lab--api-github-clone/README.md

 * Demonstrate use of Promises and AJAX methods
 * Demonstrate ability to update DOM elements and their attributes/innerHTML via JS
 * Create an event listener for an input element.
-* Utilize routing and a controllerRouter() function to simplify your navigation code.

 ## Deliverables

 * A repository on github
 * Site styles written in SCSS in the `src/`  and compiled to the dist
-* JS written in `src/` and compiled to the dist folder
+* JS written in `src/`
-* Import/Export es6 modules
-* Client-side routing that listens to the 'hashchange' event and renders new data
 * Successful AJAX requests from the Github API

 ## Details